Barcelona news: Injury woes continue as Ansu Fati ruled out for Getafe match | Goal.com

 The Argentine missed out on the club's opening four games of the Liga season due to a calf injury before making his season debut last week in the Champions League against Borussia Dortmund.

-However, Messi suffered a groin injury in Tuesday’s 2-1 home win over Villarreal, with manager Ernesto Valverde unsure how long the 32-year-old will be out.
+However, Messi suffered a groin injury in Tuesday’s 2-1 home win over Villarreal, with Valverde unsure how long the 32-year-old will be out.

 "I don't know how long he's going to be out, hopefully he'll be back with the team soon.
 It's not a serious injury so let's wait and see what he looks like today and going into next week.